Amicus Briefs

 Lovato v.
 U.S.

 AMICUS BRIEF SUMMARY – NCLA filed an amicus brief in U.S. v.
 Daniel Lovato, urging the federal court to re-examine the circuit’s treatment of “Stinson Deference.”
-The case presents an opportunity for the U.S. Court of Appeals for the Tenth Circuit to join…
+The case presented an opportunity for the U.S. Court of Appeals for the Tenth Circuit to join…

 Monex Deposit Company v.
 Commodity Futures Trading Commission

 AMICUS BRIEF SUMMARY – NCLA filed an amicus brief in support of the petitioners’ request for a Writ of Certiorari from the U.S. Supreme Court in Monex Deposit Company, et al. v.
 Commodity Futures Trading Commission.
-In this case, CFTC is testing the furthest reaches
+In this case, CFTC was testing the furthest reaches

 Oracle America Inc. v.
 U.S. Department of Labor

 AMICUS BRIEF SUMMARY – NCLA filed an amicus brief in the U.S. District Court for the District of Columbia in support of Oracle’s case against the Department of Labor (DOL).
-Oracle has challenged a portion of the regulations that set up the enforcement and adjudication system in the Department of Labor’s Office of Federal Contract Compliance Programs (OFCCP).
+Oracle challenged a portion of the regulations that set up the enforcement and adjudication system in the Department of Labor’s Office of Federal Contract Compliance Programs (OFCCP).

 Premier Healthcare Investments v.
 UHS of Anchor

 AMICUS BRIEF SUMMARY – NCLA filed an amicus brief in the Supreme Court of Georgia in the case of Premier Healthcare Investments, L.L.C. v.
 UHS of Anchor, L.P.
-NCLA submitted a neutral brief in support of neither party that solely focuses on the constitutional arguments for rejecting judicial deference…
+NCLA submitted a neutral brief in support of neither party that solely focused on the constitutional arguments for rejecting judicial deference…

 Seila Law v.
 CFPB